Do you want to examine the best Shopify websites because you’re in the process of building an epic eCommerce website?

 The header disappears/reappears depending on the scrolling movement to improve UX.
 Moreover, you’ll also find a currency/location switcher for personalizing the shopping experience.

-Note: If you have customers from all around the world, use at least a currency switcher (if you don’t feel like translating the entire website yet).
+Note: If you have customers worldwide, use at least a currency switcher (if you don’t feel like translating the entire website yet).

 14. Lazy Oaf